-patients’ voices at the core of
+the patient's voice at the core of

-Health care decisions
+health care decisions

 What is the PROxy Network?

-The PROxy Network is a research network bringing together many partner pharmacies across Quebec.
+The PROxy Network is a research network bringing together many community pharmacies across Quebec.
 This Network is designed to better understand a disease or treatment through data coming directly from patients.
 These data are important because they allow a better understanding of the disease or the treatment from the patient’s perspective.

 How it works?